 Many people wonder what the difference is between counseling and coaching, since I offer both.
 Truthfully, there is some overlap between the two.
 The short answer is that therapy tends to deal with mental health issues, whereas coaching is often more short-term, goal-oriented and deals with general life, work and relationship challenges.

 If you are struggling with anxiety or depression, then psychotherapy would likely make the most sense for you.
 If you are dealing with stress at work, are thinking about changing careers, are trying to reach a new goal and need some support and accountability, or if you just feel like you’ve lost your way in general and want some help getting back on track, then coaching might be better for you.

 So, which one do I need, you ask?
 Well, we can decide on that together when we chat.
 I talk with each client at the outset of our journey together to get a sense of the challenges going on in your life.
 At that point, I can better assess which approach might make the most sense for you depending on your particular needs.

-I offer therapy only for clients residing in the state of Colorado.
-However, coaching can be offered to clients living anywhere, and can be done either in person at my Boulder, CO office, or over the phone or video conferencing.
+I offer psychotherapy only for clients residing in the state of Colorado.
+However, coaching can be offered to clients living anywhere, and can be done either in person at my Boulder, CO office, or over the phone or via secure video conferencing.

 Does seeing a psychotherapist or coach mean I failed?

 Absolutely not!
 This is one of my greatest pet peeves about our society: the notion that we should be able to do everything ourselves, to pull ourselves up by our bootstraps so-to-speak, without ever asking for help.
-This is a completely unrealistic expectation, and one that does many of us much harm.
+This is a completely unrealistic expectation, and one that causes many of us a lot of pain and suffering.
 Because of expectations like this and the stigma around seeking help, 60% of Americans with a mental illness did not receive mental health services in the prior year.
 That means more than half the people who need help aren’t getting it.
 (And that’s only the people they can count.)